prishi12345/prishi12345/README.md

 ---

 ## 🚀 About Me
-I am deeply interested in Machine Learning, Deep Learning, and Data-Driven Systems**, with a growing focus on applying AI to solve real-world problems.
+I am deeply interested in Machine Learning, Deep Learning, and Data-Driven Systems, with a growing focus on applying AI to solve real-world problems.

 I enjoy building models, understanding how they work internally, and exploring how they can be made more interpretable and efficient.